aiidateam/aiida-core/docs/source/reference/command_line.rst

       --broker-port INTEGER           Port for the message broker.  [default: 5672] --broker-virtual-host TEXT      Name of the virtual host for the message broker without leading forward slash.
-      --repository DIRECTORY          Absolute path to the file repository.
-      --test-profile                  Designate the profile to be used for running the test suite only.
+      --repository DIRECTORY          Absolute path to the file repository.  [required] --test-profile                  Designate the profile to be used for running the test suite only.
       --config FILEORURL              Load option values from configuration file in yaml